rchrdrmsjr/rchrdrmsjr/README.md

 ---

 🌟 Fun Facts
-- 🏆 HTML is life—CSS and JS?
-Just side quests
-- 🕰️ Could structure a webpage in my sleep
-- ⚡ Fun Fact: I believe divs solve all problems (but I actually use proper elements, don't worry)
-- 📚 Always refining my HTML game—because even the basics deserve mastery!
+- 🏆 Always grinding to level up as a developer
+- 🕰️ Can spend hours coding without noticing the time
+- ⚡ Debugging feels like solving puzzles
-- 🌐 On a mission to make the cleanest, most efficient markup the world has ever seen
+- 🌐 On a mission to grow from student → developer → software engineer